 Flood disasters affect thousands of people each year, displacing families, causing devastating property losses, and even resulting in injury and death.
 If you live in an area prone to flooding, a failure to plan will surely result in loss of some kind.
-While it might be difficult to predict when a flood will occur, you can take steps to ensure that you and your family are safe and accounted for in times of emergency.
+While it might be difficult to predict when a flood will occur, you can take steps to ensure that you and your family are safe in times of emergency.
 Setting yourself up with some basic emergency supplies and taking the right steps to protect both loved ones and property will make weathering any disaster a bit easier.
 Read on to see how you can prepare yourself for both expected and unforeseen flooding.

 Prep Your Home